Morrison Avenue–Soundview station: History

 The station opened on May 30, 1920 as Sound View Avenue and has also been known as Morrison Avenue–Sound View Avenue and Morrison–Sound View Avenues.
 The station was opened as the Pelham Line was extended to East 177th Street from Hunts Point Avenue.
 The construction of the Pelham Line was part of the Dual Contracts, signed on March 19, 1913 and also known as the Dual Subway System.
 The Pelham Line was built as a branch of the Lexington Avenue Line running northeast via 138th Street, Southern Boulevard and Westchester Avenue.
 Initially, the extension was served by a shuttle service operating with elevated cars.
 Passengers transferred to the shuttle at Hunts Point Avenue.

 In 1981, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system.

+In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.

 Station layout

 This elevated station has three tracks and two side platforms.
 The center track is used by the <6> train on weekdays in the peak direction.
+The 6 local train serves the station at all times.
+The next stop to the south is Elder Avenue, while the next stop to the north is St. Lawrence Avenue.
 The platforms have beige windscreen, green canopies, and red roofs in the center and waist-level black steel fence at both ends.